 The Pearce Communication Center, located in the lower level of Edens Library, offers students guidance with (1) outlining and delivering speeches, (2) drafting and revising papers, and (3) speaking and writing in Spanish.
 The center is also equipped to record speeches so students can review their progress with the assistance of a trained communication consultant.
 The Pearce Center offers a variety of in-house workshops and programs for specialized skills-based training on such topics as integrating sources, documentation, grammar, and punctuation.
-Appointments can be made online, and students come to the Center to receive one-on-one peer coaching.
+Appointments are made using the Navigate app, and students come to the Center to receive one-on-one peer coaching.
 Morning, afternoon, and evening hours are available throughout the academic year.